 - Square Face: Shorter hair near the chin and thinner on the sides will suit this face shape.

 - Oval Shape: This face shape will pull off most beard styles, so don’t be afraid to try something a little different.

 Getting Through the Itchy Phase

 The itchy phase of a beard is something that every man dreads, but it does happen to most of us who choose to grow-out, and it can last anywhere from 1-2 weeks.
 You can help to avoid the itchy phase by making sure that the skin is fully moisturised before you start shaving.
-When it comes to the shave, using an all-purpose styler that allows you to get a close shave will also help to ensure that your hair grows evenly to minimise itch.
+When it comes to the shave, using a beard trimmer and styler that allows you to get a close shave will also help to ensure that your hair grows evenly to minimise itch.